CoverMeApp/coverme.github.io/README.txt

 Product description:

 Web or mobile application that allows you to request money from friends or family and allows seamless money transfers with smaller fees than bank transfers.
+Also provides users with a social platform to organize the economic aspect of gatherings with friends.